serenagrl/ansible-kubernetes/README.md

 A Windows machine with sufficient processing power, RAM and disk space (i7 CPU, 128GB RAM, SSD recommended) with the Hyper-V feature enabled and [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) installed.
 These playbooks have been tested on Windows 11 and Windows Server 2022 hosts with Ubuntu 22.04 running in WSL.

+Two folders are expected to be available on the Windows Hyper-V host:
+* A folder where the playbooks will place temporary iso images i.e. `Installation Files`
+* A folder where the Virtual Machines will be created in i.e. `Virtual Machines`

 ### 2. Virtual Machine Requirements

 The computing resources for each VM is depending on how much add-ons you are planning to install and how much capacity your Windows host can provide.
 Remember that you can pool multiple Windows Hyper-V servers together to host the VMs to distribute the load.